-Professor of Genetics, science writer and broadcaster, and distinguished supporter of Humanism
+Professor of Genetics, science writer and broadcaster, and Patron of the BHA

 Steve Jones was born in 1944 in Aberystwyth, Wales, and has degrees from the University of Edinburgh and University of Chicago.
 Much of his academic research has been concerned with snails and the light their anatomy can shed on biodiversity and genetics.
 He is professor of genetics at Galton laboratory of University College London, and has had visiting posts at Harvard University, the University of Chicago, the University of California at Davis, University of Botswana, Fourah Bay College in Sierra Leone, and Flinders University in Adelaide.